Scally-H/RedReactor/README.md

 (for help with these libraries please visit their respective sites)

-The RedReactor_Button.py file to show you how to use the button input, and detect short, medium and long presses.

 To run the RedReactor_BatteryInfo.py file you will first need to install the GPIO-Zero library (pyhton3):

 ```